XDcedar/vim-smartW/README.md

 which forces us to type lots of `←` to move back.

 The built-in method in (n)vim does not do it well either.
-In my opinion, `w` should always do something `hjkl` cannot, but notice the awkward double `w` keystrokes in (n)vim from the examples above, the first keystroke just moves cursor one character forward.
+Notice the awkward double `w` keystrokes in (n)vim from the examples above, the first keystroke just moves cursor one character forward.
-It seems like single-character words turn into an impassable barrier that almost all horizontal movements have to stop there.
+In my opinion, `w` should always do something `hjkl` cannot, but now it seems like single-character word turns into an impassable barrier that almost all horizontal movements have to stop there.

 To compromise these two circumstances, I come up with a simple solution:
 Treat one-character words like `/`, `-`, `s`, `g` (including `[a-zA-Z0-9]` etc) as the trailing part of the preceding word and skip it when moving,